 - Error messages: If you offer useful, human-readable information about the possible error messages a user may encounter when interacting with your API—besides just correct error codes—you’ll allow users to learn and integrate your technology easily.
 You should also include explanations on how the errors can be solved.

 3. Be consistent and avoid jargon

 Another best practice for writing API docs is to maintain consistency in the use of terminology throughout your documentation.
 Your write-up should be entirely uniform and without contradictions in language and code.
 You should sufficiently proofread your documentation to eliminate sections that are ambiguous or difficult to understand.

 It is also important to be consistent with universally accepted naming conventions and terminologies.
 Whereas you have the freedom to decide on what goes into your code, trying to be excessively creative on the use of status codes, HTTP verbs, and other conventional item names may lead to unnecessary confusion.

 For example, when writing a REST API documentation, the GET HTTP verb should always be utilized to retrieve data from a stated resource.
 Sticking to such well-established conventions will save you the hassle of writing many explanations, making your documentation easier to understand.

 Furthermore, you should keep the docs free from unnecessary technical jargon, as much as possible.
 Your technical writing team may be tempted to use complicated or domain-based jargon; however, it’s in your best interest to use a language that is simple and resonates with the needs of your users.

 Assuming that your audience is completely technical and understands how APIs work is a big mistake.
-A good documentation should be easily understood by people new to the API economy.
+Good documentation should be easily understood by people new to the API economy.

-If there is a technical or a domain-based jargon, you can provide links to further documentation that explain their meanings.
-Remember that humans are the primary readers of your API reference documentation, and not machines.
+If there is technical or domain-based jargon, you can provide links to further documentation that explain their meanings.
+Remember that humans are the primary readers of your API reference documentation and not machines.